 WASHINGTON, Oct.
-7, 2019 - Esteemed equestrian artist Sharon Lynn Campbell has unveiled the official artwork for the Washington International Horse Show (WIHS), presented by MARS EQUESTRIAN, running from October 22 through 27, 2019, at Capital One Arena in the U.S. capital city of Washington, D.C.
+7, 2019 - Noted equestrian artist Sharon Lynn Campbell has unveiled the official artwork for the Washington International Horse Show presented by MARS EQUESTRIANTM, which runs Oct.
+22-27 at Capital One Arena in Washington, D.C.

 Campbell is a self-taught talent who first picked up a paintbrush 20 years ago.
 She has been providing the official artwork for WIHS since 2015.
 She began her creative process in February when she and WIHS President Victoria Lowell embarked on flipping through the many iconic photos snapped at WIHS in 2018.
 They looked for something uniquely “Washington” and settled on two photos to inspire Campbell’s oil paintings.